digital-asset/daml/unreleased.rst

   This means that you should no longer have to run ``daml clean`` on SDK upgrades if you use DAR dependencies (e.g. with DAML triggers).
 - [Sandbox] Improve performance of looking up contracts from postgres.
 See `issue #2330 <https://github.com/digital-asset/daml/issues/2330>`__.
+- [DAML Compiler] Reduce the memory footprint of the IDE and the command line tools (ca. 18% in our experiments).